-While there are loads of new games released every year, the classic old school board games are still some of the most fun.
+While there are loads of new games released every year, the classic old-school board games are still some of the most fun.
 They will bring back childhood memories as you create new memories with your own children.
-Whether you are planning a family game night or you’re looking to build your collection to be ready for the next rainy day, here are some fabulous old school board games that you should have on your shelf.
+Whether you are planning a family game night or you’re looking to build your collection to be ready for the next rainy day, here are some fabulous old-school board games that you should have on your shelf.

 In this head-to-head game of Mastermind, one player creates a color code, and their opponent tries to break it.
 Sharpen your logic and reasoning skills while having some fun with a friend.
-Mastermind has been touted as one of the best selling games of all time and teaches STEM and STEAM principles like deductive reasoning and logic.
+Mastermind has been touted as one of the best-selling games of all time and teaches STEM and STEAM principles like deductive reasoning and logic.

 In Sequence, the object is to collect and play the right cards to be the first to create a line of five chips on the board, while blocking your opponent’s moves.
 This classic game can be played one-on-one or in teams.
-This game is recommended for STEM play and is quite a lot of fun as it’s easy enough for children to play, but still challenging for adults.
+This game is recommended for STEM play and is quite a lot of fun as it’s easy enough for children to play but still challenging for adults.
 It’s excellent for large families as up to 12 players can play at the same time.

+When it comes to old school board games, nothing beats the Game of Life.
 In The Game of Life, you choose your career path, buy a home, decide to get married, and drive your tiny little peg children around in your car.
 In the end, if you have the most money, you’ll be declared the winner.

 Parcheesi is the American version of the Royal Game of India.
 Race around the board, capture other players, block their paths, and find your way home in this game that has been beloved for generations.

-Everyone loves classic dice game, Yahtzee!
+Everyone loves the classic dice game, Yahtzee!
 You have just 13 turns to roll the right combinations and fill each of the boxes on your scorecard to get the highest score.
 The player with the highest score wins.

 The game of Sorry is played by drawing cards to move around the board and bring all of your tokens into the home space.
-You’ll have fun saying “Sorry” as you bump your opponents back to start!
+You’ll have fun saying “Sorry” as you bump your opponents back to the start!

 There are so many amazing classic games that you can add to your collection and recreate your childhood memories with your family.
-Give a few of these a try or go searching for some of your own classic favorites.
+Give a few of these a try, or go searching for some of your own classic favorites.